 This makes white tea the least processed type of tea.
 You know what this means?
 Its antioxidant content is VERY high.
 Way higher than green and black teas.

 What does white tea do?

-In addition, White Tea has photoprotective properties.
-Another 2009 study has found that “topical application of green and white tea offered protection against detrimental effects of UV on cutaneous immunity.
+White Tea has one more job: it helps protect your skin from sun damage.
+Another 2009 study found that “topical application of green and white tea offered protection against detrimental effects of UV on cutaneous immunity.
 There was no significant difference in the levels of protection afforded by the two agents.”
-However, the scientists added that they should both be used in conjunction with a good sunscreen.

 In other words, while white tea is a better antioxidant than green tea, they both protect you from sun damage equally well.
 But, neither is a substitute for sunscreen!

 What Are The Best Skincare Products With Green Tea?

 - Andalou Naturals Acai + White Tea Oil-Free Moisturizer ($17.46): white tea + kombucha tea + antioxidants.
 Available at Walmart.

 - Anthony Logistics For Men Advanced Formula Lip Balm SPF 25 Mint And White Tea ($7.50): white tea + shea butter + antioxidants.
 (Women can use it too!).
 Available at Ulta.

 - Topic Replenix AE Dermal Reconstructing Therapy ($120.00): white tea + peptides + antioxidants.
 Available at Skinstore.